Your cart

 When Only Yes Means Yes: A Guide to Consensual Sexual Encounters

-Sexual assault is a legal term used to describe a range of sexual offences, from showing indecent images to another person, to kissing or touching them, as well as penetration of the person’s body with a body part or object.
+Sexual assault is a legal term that encompasses a range of sexual offences, from showing indecent images to another person, to kissing or touching them, as well as penetration with a body part or object.

-• 51% of Australian university students were sexually harassed at least once in 2016
+• 51% of Australian university students reported being sexually harassed at least once in 2016.

-• People aged 19 years and younger account for 60% of all victims of sexual assault
+• Individuals aged 19 years and younger account for 60% of all victims of sexual assault.

-With the above in mind, here’s a handy guide to ensure your sexual encounters are 100% consensual:
+With this context in mind, here’s a handy guide to ensure your sexual encounters are 100% consensual:

 1. Talk, talk, talk!